NupurShukla/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis

 • Implemented SON and Apriori algorithms for finding pairs of movies that are frequently (that is, greater than a certain support threshold) rated together by users.
 This was built using Python, and on top of Apache Spark framework.
-Extended the implementation further to find frequent triples, quadruples, and so on
+Extended the implementation further to find frequent triples, quadruples, and so on.

 • I used three different datasets, ranging from very small to very large.

+• Case1 calculates the combinations of frequent movies and Case2 calculates the combinations of frequent users.

 <b>Environment requirements</b>-
 I have used Python 2.7 and Spark 2.2.1 to complete this assignment